PokeOttawa/pokeottawa.github.io/index.md

 ### Event Details

-Watch the [Discord](http://discord.me/pokeottawa) #announcements channel and the [Facebook event](https://www.facebook.com/events/255869428281560/) for updates in the week leading up to the event.
+Watch the [Discord](http://discord.me/pokeottawa) #announcements channel and the [Facebook event](https://www.facebook.com/pokeottawa/events/) for updates in the week leading up to the event.

-<div class="highlight">The competition time is 2-4pm.</div>
+<div class="highlight">The event time is 2-4pm.</div>

 **Registration: 1:45 PM - 2 PM
 Play time: 2 PM - 4 PM